SoftwareAG/c8y-docs/content/reference/sensor-library-bundle/environmental-capabilities.md

 layout: redirect
 ---

-Environmental capabilities include sensors that measure properties of the environment such as temperature, humidity, wind speed, etc.
+Environmental capabilities include sensors that measure properties of the environment such as temperature, humidity and wind speed.

 ### c8y\_TemperatureSensor